Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Model and Method

 The $\text{SU}(3)$ spin-spin correlation function is calculated as

-where $\bm{T}^\lambda$ are chosen to be Hermite generator of the fundamental representation.
-It is necessary to write down the explicit form of $T^3$ and $T^8$
+where $\bm{T}^\lambda$ are chosen to be the Hermite generator of the fundamental representation.
+The explicit forms of $T^3$ and $T^8$ are given as

-These two $\text{SU}(3)$ spin components are the two diagonal matrices of Gell-Mann Matrices.
+These two $\text{SU}(3)$ spin components are the two diagonal matrices of the Gell-Mann matrices.
 They are orthogonal to the density channel.
-The corresponding structure factors of a certain two-point correlation $X_{ij}$ are obtained by a Fourier transformation
+The corresponding structure factors of a certain two-point correlation $X_{ij}$ are obtained by a Fourier transform

 Even though the system we calculated lacks translational invariance for the open boundary conditions, the effect of finite size could hardly be observed in the Fourier transformation procedure.